 Little Happens by Happenstance

 There are many emotional and psychological reasons for so much of what is done strategically in designing the campaigns that influence buying and behaviors.
-While this article identifies seven reasons why a campaign might be executed in black and white, there are certainly more.
+While this article identifies seven reasons why black and white advertising might be used for a campaign, there are certainly more.
 If you want to discuss these reasons, other reasons, or your advertising needs, we’d love to chat.
 Drop us a note or call us at 502-499-4209.
 Like what you read today?
 If you’re not already a subscriber to our Plain Talk newsletter, you can subscribe below.